 BJP legislator, 5 cops killed in Maoist attack in Dantewada

+BJP legislator among five killed in Maoist attack in Dantewada

-Dantewada, Apr 09: Five security personnel and a BJP lawmaker were killed on Tuesday after the MLA's car convoy was attacked by Maoists in Dantewada.
+Dantewada, Apr 09: BJP MLA Bhima Mandavi and four security personnel were killed on Tuesday when Naxalites triggered an IED blast that hit their convoy in Chhattisgarh's Dantewada.

+The incident occurred at Shyamgiri hills when the MLA's convoy was heading towards Kuwakonda from Bacheli area.
+Meanwhile, Chhattisgarh Chief Minister Bhupesh Baghel has called a high level meeting.

+The Naxalites blew up a vehicle in the convoy with an IED and opened fire at the occupants.

 The group of BJP leaders, including MLA Bheema Mandavi, was travelling for the upcoming Lok Sabha elections when it was targeted by the Naxals.